joeljuca/asdf-gambit/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global gambit latest

-# Now gambit commands are available
+# Gambit Scheme should be available
 gsc -v
 ```

-Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
-install & manage versions.
+Check [asdf-vm.com](https://asdf-vm.com/) for more instructions on how to install & manage versions.

 # Contributing

 Contributions of any kind welcome!
-See the [contributing guide](contributing.md).
+See the [contributing guide](CONTRIBUTING.md).

 [Thanks goes to these contributors](https://github.com/joeljuca/asdf-gambit/graphs/contributors)!